 I am an avid hunter and angler and enjoy every aspect of the outdoors.
 I have been on several mission trips to Haiti, Puerto Rico, and Belize.
 With the experiences I have had outside of the United States I know firsthand how blessed I am to be working here at Freedom.

-I currently have a daughter starting her second year at Liberty University studying Cinematic Arts and a son that is a junior at Musselman High School in Berkeley County.
+I currently have a daughter starting her third year at Liberty University studying Cinematic Arts and a son that is a senior at Musselman High School in Berkeley County.

-This year I will have the privilege of working with the senior class as well as the Fine Arts, P.E., and Math departments.
+This year I will have the privilege of working with the sophomore class as well as the Fine Arts, P.E. departments.
 I hope to use my vast experience in education to help teachers create engaging lessons that allow students to use their talents in multiple ways to show mastery of the material.
 I also hope to create a supportive atmosphere with students so they feel comfortable coming to me for any reason.

 I look forward to working with the students at Freedom and hope everyone has a great year.
 Please do not hesitate to contact me if you have any questions.